• About Us

 Video can’t be displayed

 Where's the Chaparral?
-It's in every county in California, as shown in blue and red on map.
+It's in every county in California, as shown in blue and red on the map.

 Chaparral Area in California by County (in acres)